ash-project/ash_postgres/documentation/topics/resources/references.md

 end
 ```

+All supported DSL options can be found in a [datalayer documentation](https://hexdocs.pm/ash_postgres/dsl-ashpostgres-datalayer.html#postgres-references).

 > ### Actions are not used for this behavior {: .warning}
 >
 > No resource logic is applied with these operations!
 No authorization rules or validations take place, and no notifications are issued.
 This operation happens _directly_ in the database.